hideto13/how-to-learn/README.md

 ## Run project

-Clone repo and open index.html
+Clone repo and open index.html in browser

-## Features
+## Future improvements

 * add other fonts
 * check the code for cross-browser compatibility and add all vendor prefixes